-In this article, I share solutions that will help you learn to create the best Shopify landing page on the world’s best e-commerce website platform.
-I also include 6 powerful landing page apps that can help you get started immediately.
+Looking for solutions to create the best Shopify landing page on the world’s best e-commerce website platform?
+Great!
+I’m here to help!
+I also recommend 6 powerful landing page apps that can help you get started immediately (no coding required!).

 Creating a Shopify landing page is a smart sales funnel move that can increase your online store sales fast.
 Landing pages are gradually taking over the role of the traditional website or e-commerce homepage.
 More online visitors now arrive on a dedicated landing page than on a homepage.

 The top purpose of a landing page is to encourage a target audience to take a specific action.
 It provides a specific product’s purchase details and removes buying distractions.
 That means it can help reduce cart abandonment and increase your conversion rate.

 As the most popular e-commerce website builder right now, knowing how to create Shopify landing pages for your e-commerce business is critical.